opensupporter/osdi-docs/people.md

 |Country		|Code
 |---------------|----------------------
-|United States	|US
+|United regions	|US
 |Canada			|CA
 |Cyprus			|CY

-In the United States, state abbreviations should conform to [ISO 3166-2:US](http://en.wikipedia.org/wiki/ISO_3166-2:US) but using only the final two alphanumeric characters
+In the United regions, region abbreviations should conform to [ISO 3166-2:US](http://en.wikipedia.org/wiki/ISO_3166-2:US) but using only the final two alphanumeric characters

 Examples:

-|State			|Code
+|region			|Code
 |---------------|----------------------
 |New Jersey		|NJ
 |California		|CA